 Students with an interest in public health law and policy may choose to pursue a joint JD/MPH degree offered collaboratively by the College of Law and the College of Public Health and Health Professions.
-Under the joint degree program, a student can obtain both degrees in approximately two semesters less than it would take to obtain them if pursued consecutively.
+Under the combination degree program, a student can obtain both degrees in approximately two semesters less than it would take to obtain them if pursued consecutively.
 The JD/MPH joint degree program adds about one academic year to the time required to complete the JD degree.
-The MPH, a 48 credit program, usually takes 2 years to complete.
-The time-frame is shorter for the joint degree because the two programs share 12 credits of required coursework and up to 15 credits of MPH core courses may be taken online.
+The MPH, a 48-credit program, usually takes 2 years to complete.
+The timeframe is shorter for the joint degree because the two programs share 12 credits of required coursework and up to 15 credits of MPH core courses may be taken online.
 Students may choose to devote the entire first year of study to either to the JD degree or to the MPH degree.
-During the subsequent 2-3 years, they complete the remaining course work, writing, and experiential training for both degrees.
+During the subsequent two to three years, they complete the remaining course work, writing and experiential training for both degrees.

 Click here to view the graduation requirements for the MPH program.

 Candidates for the program must meet the entrance requirements and procedures for admission to both the Juris Doctor and the Master of Public Health degree programs.
 Both programs must be informed by the student at the time of application to the second program that he/she intends to pursue the combination JD/MPH program.
 Because the time span from application to admission is more extended in the College of Law than for the Master of Public Health, it is generally recommended that students seek and gain admission to the College of Law first and make the MPH the second program.
 The combination degree program is not open to students who have already earned either the JD or the MPH degree.

 Click here to view the admissions criteria for the Juris Doctor through UF College of Law.

 Click here to view the admissions criteria for the Master of Public Health through the UF College of Public Health and Health Professions.

 (Note: The MPH program may accept LSAT scores as a replacement for the GRE, if requested.)

 Timing of Application/Admission